News / Analysis

 Chinese internet giant Baidu reported revenues down 7% YoY in Q1 yesterday, as active users increased by 28% and providing upwind to shares that rose 9.7%.

 Other Chinese listed companies like Alibaba and Xiaomi with a secondary listing in Hong Kong will no be able to be represented in the Hang Seng index.
-Which could drive a total of up to $3.7bn into their market cap, according to Morgan Stanley.
+Which could drive a total of up to $3.7bn into their A location or entity where people and entities can negotiate and trade assets of value. cap, according to Morgan Stanley.

 GE shares yesterday soared 13.9% as airline travel returns to public consciousness.
-And, to return to the top of this issue, US pharma firm Moderna, fresh on the heels of its COVID vaccine trial success, announced this morning a public offering of 17½ million shares worth.
+And, to The benefit one receives on an investment. to the top of this issue, US pharma firm Moderna, fresh on the heels of its COVID vaccine trial success, announced this morning a public offering of 17½ million shares worth.
 An estimated $1.2bn, giving underwriters a 30-day option to purchase existing common stock.

 |09:00 AM GMT||EU & Germany||Economic Sentiment & construction output (EU only)|